 At an urgent moment in the international fight against biodiversity loss, Wilder's message is one of innovation and optimism.
 By focusing on conservation success stories and showing that there are bands of determined conservationists fighting for a better future, Wilder inspires us all to become part of the solution.

-“Millie Kerr's Wilder stands apart from the pack … Wilder is overwhelmingly dedicated to sharing the positives and successes of animal reintroductions, and Kerr's personal narratives are just one reason why it is a very readable and enjoyable tale.” —New Scientist
+“Millie Kerr's Wilder stands apart from the pack … it's dedicated to sharing the positives and successes of animal reintroductions, and Kerr’s personal narratives are just one reason why it is a very readable and enjoyable tale.” —New Scientist

 “There are many rewilding programs in many countries, and Kerr navigates this complex world, using stories to shine light on the heroic people fighting to restore endangered or locally extinct species to protected environments.
 A must-read for those concerned about biodiversity loss.” —Dr Jane Goodall